Zippoffer/sqllab/sqlQuery.md

 11.
 ##Looking at the InvoiceLine table, provide a query that COUNTs the number of line items for each Invoice.
 HINT: GROUP BY

+12.
+##Provide a query that includes the track name with each invoice line item.
+13.
+##Provide a query that includes the purchased track name AND artist name with each invoice line item.
+14.
+##Provide a query that shows the # of invoices per country.
+HINT: [GROUP BY](http://www.sqlite.org/lang_select.html#resultset)
+15.
+##Provide a query that shows the total number of tracks in each playlist.
+The Playlist name should be include on the resultant table.
+16.
+##Provide a query that shows all the Tracks, but displays no IDs.
+The resultant table should include the Album name, Media type and Genre.
+17.
+##Provide a query that shows all Invoices but includes the # of invoice line items.
+18.
+##Provide a query that shows total sales made by each sales agent.
+19.
+##Which sales agent made the most in sales in 2009?
+20.
+##Which sales agent made the most in sales in 2010?
+21.
+##Which sales agent made the most in sales over all?
+22.
+##Provide a query that shows the # of customers assigned to each sales agent.
+23.
+##Provide a query that shows the total sales per country.
+Which country's customers spent the most?
+24.
+##Provide a query that shows the most purchased track of 2013.
+25.
+##Provide a query that shows the top 5 most purchased tracks over all.
+26.
+##Provide a query that shows the top 3 best selling artists.
+27.
+##Provide a query that shows the most purchased Media Type.